luckyth13teen/Flickity_ada_assist/README.md

 # Flick-ADA: Flickity ADA Compliance Patch

-A lightweight JavaScript solution to ensure [Flickity](https://flickity.metafizzy.co/) carousels are fully compliant with ADA accessibility standards by preventing focus on hidden/non-visible slides.
+A lightweight JavaScript solution to ensure [Flickity](https://flickity.metafizzy.co/) carousels are more compliant with ADA accessibility standards by preventing focus on hidden/non-visible slides.

 ## Problem